Fairhope Dentist Sealants

 Cavity filling VS sealant application

-Most of the sealant materials contain BPA - Bisphenol A - and this is an endocrine disruptor that causes negative health effects.
-FDA is also concerned about its exposure to fetuses, children and infants.
-However, recent studies have shown that the dental sealants can be used safely on kids as long as the dentists ensure that all the residues of the sealants are rinsed or wiped out after application.
-On the other hand the researchers of this study are of the opinion that using sealants on pregnant women is to be avoided as far as possible unless the treatment is an absolute necessity.
+Most of the sealant materials contain BPA – Bisphenol A – and this is an endocrine disruptor that causes negative health effects.
+FDA is also concerned about its exposure to fetuses, children, and infants.
+However, recent studies have shown that dental sealants can be used safely on kids as long as the dentists ensure that all the residues of the sealants are rinsed or wiped out after application.
+On the other hand, the researchers of this study think that using sealants on pregnant women is to be avoided as far as possible unless the treatment is an absolute necessity.